pro-tailwind/workshop-gymnastics-companion-site/README.md

 I'm super excited to go through this upcoming workshop with you.
 This repo contains the workshop challenges we'll be working on, and you can access this site at [https://css-gymnastics.protailwind.com](https://css-gymnastics.protailwind.com).

-Technically, you don't have to install anything on your machine, since we'll be working with Tailwind Play and StackBlitz.
+Technically, **you don't have to install anything on your machine for the workshop**, since we'll be working with Tailwind Play and StackBlitz.

 It's here if you want to run the site locally, but it's not a strict requirement to get it set up for the workshop.

 ### Get ready to stretch those CSS muscles!